ShortlistShortlistedRemoved from shortlist 17

 Portability

-With its dimensions of L27.5 x W27 x H25 in, the conventional, open frame design of the Generac GP5500 offers stability and allows the generator to be raised above ground level.
+The dimensions of the Generac GP5500, which are L27.5 x W27 x H25 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
 The generator is designed for ideal use outdoors and in rough environments.

 Features